Alobaali12/ROBOTICS---MOVER6-ROBOT-JOINT-CONTROLLER/README.md

 `Joint` classes, each encapsulating their respective attributes and methods.
 Various operational flags can be toggled, such as selecting between relative or trapezoidal velocity motion profiles.

+For more details please refer to the attached technical report.

+Thank you.